amy-work/try2/README.md

-## Welcome to GitHub Pages
+## Welcome to Amy's second attempt at GitHub Pages

-You can use the [editor on GitHub](https://github.com/amy-work/try2/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub] to maintain and preview the content for your website in Markdown files.
+Or can you?

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll] woo

 ### Markdown